-Now that you’ve created a sitemap and submitted it to Google search console, you got an error message saying:
+Now that you’ve created a sitemap and submitted it to the Google search console, you got an error message saying:

 Your Sitemap appears to be an HTML page.
 Please use a supported sitemap format instead.

 From that message, you can see that your sitemap is just an HTML page in the eyes of Google crawlers.
-So, instead of finding an XML page, Googlebot find the HTML page that’s different from the supported format he wants.
+So, instead of finding an XML page, Googlebot finds the HTML page that’s different from the supported format he wants.

 Now let’s fix the problem and see how it works.

 First, make sure to test your blog or website sitemap with this online tool.
-All you need is enter your exact sitemap URL and click the validate at the bottom of that page.
+All you need is to enter your exact sitemap URL and click the validate at the bottom of that page.
 In general, you’ll see an invalid XML format.
 These are the solutions to fix the problem with Google Search Console.